scalapb/zio-grpc/docs/context.md

 val ourApp = (UserDatabase.live ++ Console.any) >>>
     serverLayer

-object LayeredApp extends zio.App {
+object LayeredApp extends zio.ZIOAppDefault {
-    def run(args: List[String]) = ourApp.build.useForever.exitCode
+    def run = ourApp.build.useForever.exitCode
 }
 ```

 `serverLayer` wraps around our service layer to produce a server.
 Then, `ourApp` layer is constructed such that it takes `UserDatabase.live` in conjuction to a passthrough layer for `Console` to satisfy the two input requirements of `serverLayer`.
 The outcome, `ourApp`, is a `ZLayer` that can produce a `Server` from a `Console`.
 In the `run` method we build the layer and run it.
-Note that we are directly using a `zio.App` rather than `ServerMain` which does
+Note that we are directly using a `zio.ZioAppDefault` rather than `ServerMain` which does
 not support this use case yet.